 This research relates to synthesizing large amounts of faunal, lithic, site structural, and spatial data to understand how human systems were conditioned by various factors (like habitat use) and how humans interacted with past environments, particularly in the context of climate change.
-Three peer-reviewed articles on these topics have appeared in recent years (see publications), and results indicate remarkable technological continuity but significant economic changes.
+Five peer-reviewed articles on these topics have appeared in recent years (see publications), and results indicate remarkable technological continuity but significant economic changes.
 I'm interested in the organization of microblade/composite tool technology and the contexts of use, and particularly how technological organization, land use practices, and subsistence economies condition the variability we see in the archaeological record.

 Potter, Ben A. (in review) Holocene Prehistory of the Northwestern Subarctic.
 In Handbook of Arctic Archaeology, edited by O.K.
 Mason and M.T.
 Friesen.
 Oxford University Press.